orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 descriptions, definitions, lazy functions, unresolved pointers, non-committal ignorance, awaiting function execution, questions, ..., conjectures.
 Or: We can point to things to which we don't yet have any (or a definitive) answer.
 Take for instance an extreme of saying: "Whatever this direction is, you need to follow it completely":

 - Traversal: Arbitrarily branching, stepwise, superposed, ..., partial traversal & equivalences
-- Breaking recursion: Local self-references, constants, orbits & Self-referential operators
-	- Note that whenever you have a self-reference through operators.
-Either we break the recursion there through some implementation.
-Or we simply decide to stop orbiting.
-And say it could be any of these things, it could be any of some superposition of things.
-	- Initial + negative => terminal, terminal + negative => initial, initial/terminal => negative

 - Superposing Languages: Simultaneously having 'different levels of abstraction', superposing operators, 'multiple abstraction implementations', ..., simulation
 - Compression: Any store about compression, becomes a story of rediscovery
 - A Reprogrammable (Visual) Interface: Open inputs, outputs, compute substrate, ..., interfaces